 Long Weekend Cruise During Round Salt Spring Race

 Although there was no official Club cruise on this year’s long weekend in May, several boats planned privately to “get out of Dodge” on that Round Salt Spring weekend, to make room for visiting racing boats.
 Otter Bay was a fine destination for Don R and Ruth H on Reflections, the Dashwoods on Snapdragon, Heinz V and Lisa H on Umbra, Victoria S and Dennis F on Indira Marie, the Shantz’s on Shaunsea, the de Jongs on Kindheart, the Laidlaws on Nest Egg, the Hetheringtons on Dixey-Rose, and the Vines on Deryn Mor.
 Some walks, lots of visiting and Happy Hour on the fabulous patio at the marina took up some of the time.
 On Sunday, a group trekked to Hope Bay and lunched at Gather, with really good food and ambience (note to self: visit there again, possibly a good dinghy jaunt from the anchorage at Winter Cove.)
 Sadly, the weather prevented a planned bocce game on Monday, but the old adage of “a good time was had by all” certainly seemed true.
-(For more photos, please visit our Club Flickr page, which will be updated soon.
+(For more photos, please visit our Club Flickr page.
 Thanks to Colleen Shantz and Victoria Skinner for photos.
 Click on photos to enlarge.)